basilfx/homeassistant-biketrax/README.md

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=biketrax)

 ## Known issues

+### Read-only mode
-When read-only mode is enabled, the switches do not reflect this mode properly.
-If you try to toggle a switch, it will eventually restore to its actual state.
+When read-only mode is enabled, the switches and alarm do not reflect this mode properly.
+For example, if you try to toggle device tracking, it will eventually restore to its previous state.

 I do not really know how to handle this properly, without changing the entity type.

+### Alarm control panel
+The current alarm control panel component in Home Assistant does not reflect the supported features properly.
+In addition, 'arm home' and 'arm away' have an odd meaning for a device alarm.
+Because of this 'bug', both modes for arming the alarm are implemented.

+See https://github.com/nielsfaber/alarmo/issues/384 for more information.

 ## References
 This custom component builds on top of